 1. You Will Work The Hardest Out Of Everyone

-I was/am always the one who isn't able to come out, for fear of my sketchbook not being up to standard.
+I was always the one skipping nights out, for fear of my sketchbook not being up to standard.
 You end up feeling guilty any time you aren't working on your project.
-You do have to learn to let go a little, but it is obvious the students who put in the work over the ones that don't.
+You do have to learn to let go a little, but it is obvious the students who put in the work over the ones that don't, so it’s a sacrifice I made.

 2. Go into the studio